jmayhugh1/CSCE314/java_concurrency.md

 ---------------------------------------------------------

 ## process vs threads

 ### process
 1. self-contained execution
 environment
-2. own memory space
+2. own memory space, such as JVM or runtime memory
 3. one Java application is
 typically associated with
 one process (but not
 always)
 ### Thread
-1. at least one per process
+1. at least one per process, once you start runnong program main method starts a new thread
 2. shares resources with other threads in the process, including memory, open files